rlane/Oort-legacy/README.md

 provided by RISC to thrust, fire, etc. Each ship is given a timeslice per tick and preempted when its time is up.
 Execution resumes where it left off on the next tick.
 The ships run in independent Lua VMs and do not share any data.
 All coordination must be accomplished using ship orders and the radio.
+The amount of memory that can be allocated per ship is limited to 1 megabyte; this value may be changed in the future.

 The best reference for the RISC API is currently the Lua files in the examples/ directory.
 A summary of the API is given below.